Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Scheduling methods

-The total time required to process an entanglement request consists of two components: the time to perform purification and the time to perform entanglement swapping along the node chain.
-To minimize these times, paths with the lowest sum of path length and the total number of purification rounds are prioritized.
-Therefore, the cost function is designed as the Eq. (\ref{eqn:cost_function}) to rank these entanglement requests:
+Using purification round estimators, paths with the lowest combined sum of path length and total purification rounds are prioritized to minimize entanglement distribution time.
+The cost function for ranking entanglement requests is:

-where $C$ represents the cost associated with a request, while $D'$ and $R'$ denote the normalized value of the path length and the total number of purification rounds within the path, respectively.
-In normalization, the total path length with $n$ hops, defined as the sum of the individual hop distances $d_i$, while the total number of purification rounds for the path, given by the sum of the purification rounds $r_i$ for each hop along the path.
+where $C$ denotes the request cost. $D$ and $R$ represent the normalized total path length and normalized total purification rounds, respectively.
+The path length is normalized by subtracting the minimum path length in the graph and dividing by the range between the maximum and minimum path lengths.
+Similarly, the purification rounds are normalized by subtracting the minimum purification rounds and dividing by the range between the maximum and minimum purification rounds along the path between the two nodes in the graph.

-In the cost function, the term $D'$ prioritizes requests with the shortest path length among the set of requests, while the term $R'$ focuses on paths that generally contain high-quality Bell pairs.
-A lower value of $R'$ could result from a path with the least number of hops or a relatively short path that includes hops generating high-fidelity Bell pairs.
-Therefore, $R'$ takes into account not only the path length but also the quality of the path.

-However, a sole consideration of path length and purification rounds is insufficient, as their impact on the entanglement generation along the path and the purification process is different.
-For instance, if the goal is to minimize the latencies of the queuing entanglement requests, and the time for entanglement and purification are equal, then giving equal priority to both procedures is optimal for reducing total time.
-On the other hand, if the entanglement time is longer than the purification time, giving higher priority to the shortest path will yield better performance.

-To address this, a tuneable coefficient $\gamma$, which ranges from $0$ to $1$, is used to balance the impact of the path length and the total number of purification rounds for a given path.
-However, the optimal value of $\gamma$ must be determined experimentally, as it depends on both the time settings described above and the specific network topology.
+A tunable coefficient \(\gamma \in [0,1]\) balances the influence of path length and purification rounds; its optimal value depends on entanglement, purification times, and network topology.

-To find the lowest-cost path for a given source-destination pair, up to three of the shortest paths are selected as candidate paths.
-Using the DNN, the total number of purification rounds needed to meet the target fidelity for each hop is inferred for each candidate path.
-The path with the minimal cost is then chosen for that source-destination pair.
-This selection process is repeated for all source-destination pairs.
+To find the lowest-cost path for a source-destination pair, multiple candidate paths are considered, and the path with minimal cost is selected.
+This procedure is repeated for all source-destination pairs.
+Requests are then processed sequentially in order of increasing cost until all are served or the time slot expires.

-Once each entanglement request has been assigned its lowest-cost path, requests are scheduled based on their path cost to achieve lower latency.
-The requests with the lowest cost are processed sequentially from the queue until either all requests have been served or the time slot expires.